53 Healthy Egg Recipes

 When you're short on time and scrambling to get a meal on the table, this recipe is "eggs-actly" what you need.
 There's a short ingredient list, and cooking is kept to a minimum.
 Plus, with green pepper and tomato, it's colorful. —Taste of Home Test Kitchen

 Hash browns make a fabulous crust for these individual egg quiches.
-They look fancy but are actually easy to make.
+They look fancy yet they're easy to make.
 They've been a hit at holiday brunches and other special occasions.—Kate Meyer, Brentwood, Tennessee

 My meatless version of Korean bibimbap is tasty, pretty and easy to tweak for different spice levels. —Devon Delaney, Westport, Connecticut